 This Japanese native tree has been loved by Japanese people in Japanese thousands of history.

-It’s not only the strength and dryness but also the Hinoki cypress has lots of benefits in several situations, so Japanese people use many Hinoki cypress products such as bathtubs, kitchen tools, building materials, household supplies…
+It’s not only the strength and dryness but also the Hinoki cypress has lots of benefits in several situations, so Japanese people use many Hinoki wooden products such as bathtubs, kitchen tools, building materials, household supplies.

-“Phytoncide” is a substance emitted by plants & trees and generally means the aroma of the forest.
-Phytoncides are produced to help plants & trees protect themselves from harmful enemies (insects and bacteria).
+“Phytoncide” is a substance emitted by plants & trees and you are familiar with it as the aroma of the forest.
+Phytoncides are produced because to protect themselves from harmful enemies such as insects and bacteria.

-This “forest aroma”, unique woody scent, can be expected to repel insects, bacteria, and other plants.
+Despite the meaning of the word sounds scary, this “forest aroma”, a unique woody scent, can be expected to repel insects, bacteria, moreover, provides various health benefits for humans.

 ・Lower blood pressure